rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 ### Conclusion

 After deploying the system and observing it since January I'm satisfied with the results so far.
-The daily production and RoI analysis show that the solar rooftop investment would beat fixed deposits (post-taxes), save electricity bills and promotes clean energy that would benefit the environment in the long run.
+The daily production and ROI analysis show that the solar rooftop investment would beat fixed deposits (post-taxes), save electricity bills and promotes clean energy that would benefit the environment in the long run.

+If you're interested in deploying a rooftop solar plant for your home and commercial property you can contact a local solar installer who would be able to answer region specific questions and processes (as every power distribution company have their own policies).

+If you want to explore microinverter based rooftop solar plant similar to my own deployment, you may contact:
+- Enphase India by phone or email: [https://enphase.com/en-in/contact-us-india](https://enphase.com/en-in/contact-us-india)
+- Find an Enphase Partner Installer: [https://enphase.com/en-in/find-an-installer](https://enphase.com/en-in/find-an-installer)
+- SunSon Energy for Delhi/NCR region: [https://go.enphase.com/installer/sunson](https://go.enphase.com/installer/sunson), [gosolar@sunsonenergy.com](mailto:gosolar@sunsonenergy.com)

 Hope this post will encourage others to consider solar rooftop for their needs and promote clean renewable energy.